ng-icons/ng-icons/packages/feather-icons/README.md

 # Ng Icons

-The all in one icon library for Angular.
+The all-in-one icon library for Angular.
 This allows you to use icons from multiple icon sets with a single icon component.

-Currently we support the following libraries:
+Currently, we support the following libraries:

 - [Heroicons](https://heroicons.com/)
 - [Feather Icons](https://feathericons.com/)